-In particular, following the timely filing of the slates as per Article 21.2 of the Articles of Association and Article 144-sexies of the Issuers Regulations, without the need to reopen the terms pursuant to Article 144-sexies(5) of the Issuers Regulations, three slates of candidates for the appointment of the Board of Statutory Auditors were submitted to the Company, which then made them available to the public as required - on its website as well as on the storage mechanism: (i) slate 1, submitted by the shareholder Ministry of Economy and Finance, holding a 53.28% interest in ENAV's share capital; (ii) slate 2, submitted by a group of asset management companies and other institutional investors, in total holding 5.688% of ENAV's share capital, the latter accompanied by a specific declaration certifying the absence of any significant relations (pursuant to current regulations) with shareholders who hold (individually or jointly) a controlling or majority interest in ENAV, i.e. with the majority shareholder Ministry of Economy and Finance; (iii) slate 3, submitted by Inarcassa and Fondazione ENPAM, in total holding 3.878% of ENAV's share capital, which was also accompanied by a specific declaration certifying the absence of significant relations (pursuant to current legislation) with the majority shareholder, Ministry of Economy and Finance.
+or majority interest in ENAV, i.e. with the majority shareholder Ministry of Economy and Finance; (iii) slate 3, submitted by Inarcassa and Fondazione ENPAM, in total holding 3.878% of ENAV share capital, which was also accompanied by a specific declaration certifying the absence of significant relations (pursuant to current legislation) with the majority shareholder, Ministry of Economy and Finance.
 The vote was attended by 302 shareholders, representing 455,154,150 ordinary shares, all of which with voting rights, equal to 84.016404% of the share capital, of which 290,626,304 shares (63.852280% of the share capital represented at the Shareholders' Meeting) were in favour of slate 1, i.e. the majority slate; 115,607,354 shares (25.399605% of the share capital represented at the meeting) were in favour of slate 2 and 48,626,619 shares (10.683550% of the share capital represented at the meeting) were in favour of slate 3.

-In accordance with the aforementioned provisions of the Articles of Association, the standing auditors appointed to the Board of Statutory Auditors were: Dario Righetti (slate 2) as Chair, Giuseppe Mongiello and Valeria Maria Scuteri (both slate 1), and Alternate Auditors Roberto Cassader (slate 2) and Flavia Daunia Minutillo (slate 1).
+In accordance with the above-mentioned provisions of the Articles of Association, the standing auditors appointed to the Board of Statutory Auditors were: Dario Righetti (slate 2) as Chair, Giuseppe Mongiello and Valeria Maria Scuteri (both slate 1), and Alternate Auditors Roberto Cassader (slate 2) and Flavia Daunia Minutillo (slate 1).

-The remuneration of the members of the Board of Statutory Auditors was set, at the abovementioned Shareholders' Meeting, based on a proposal by the Shareholder Ministry of Economy and Finance, at EUR 40,000 gross per annum for the Chair and at EUR 25,000 gross per annum for each of the other Statutory Auditors, in addition to the reimbursement of duly documented travel and living expenses incurred in the performance of their duties.
+The remuneration of the members of the Board of Statutory Auditors was set, at the abovementioned Shareholders' Meeting, based on a proposal by the Shareholder Ministry of Economy and Finance, at €40,000 gross per annum for the Chair and at €25,000 gross per annum for each of the other Statutory Auditors, in addition to the reimbursement of duly documented travel and living expenses incurred in the performance of their tasks.

-All members of the Board of Statutory Auditors shall remain in office until the Shareholders' Meeting called to approve the financial statements for the year ending 31 December 2024, which will pass resolution on the appointment of the new body and its remuneration.
+All the members of the Board of Statutory Auditors shall remain in office until the Shareholders' Meeting called to approve the financial statements for the year ending 31 December 2024, which will pass resolution on the appointment of the new body and its remuneration.